Thermodynamic measurement of the sound velocity of a Bose gas across the transition to Bose-Einstein condensation: Theoretical Background

-At higher temperatures with non-zero superfluid density, $c_1$ is composed by two terms: the first, smaller, similar to Eq.~\eqref{c1}, taken at constant temperature, and the second dependent on the entropy of the system, the dominant one \cite{PitaevskiiBook2003}.
-As we shall see later, we do not know how to calculate entropy for our system and, at this regime, we can only evaluate the smaller term.
+At higher temperatures with non-zero superfluid density, $c_1$ is composed by two terms: the first, similar to equation~(\ref{c1}), taken at constant temperature, and the second dependent on the entropy of the system \cite{PitaevskiiBook2003}.
+As we shall see later, we do not know how to explicity calculate the entropy of our system and, in this regime, we can only evaluate it at constant temperature.
 In any case, $c^2_1$ displays a linear behavior just before and across the critical temperature $T_c$.
+If $\rho_s=0$, there is a single solution for the sound velocity equation, which results in the usual sound velocity of a fluid